at-manos/flipper-swdocs/docs/your-first-program/callbacks.md

 sidebar_position: 5
 ---

-# Callbacks
+# Callbacks and Concurrency

-Currently, our program simply does this:
+Currently, our program only does this:

 1. Sets up our GameState
 2. Allocates a ViewPort
 3. Open our gui record
-4. Add the ViewPort to the Gui
+4. Adds the ViewPort to the Gui
+5. Create an input queue
-5. Cleans everything up and exits
+6. Cleans everything up and exits

 <br></br>
 <p align="center">